kzkmr/darcys-git/public_html/shop/wp-content/plugins/snow-monkey-blocks/readme.txt

 24. Tabs block (The number of tab can be increased or decreased freely)

 == Changelog ==

+= 16.0.1 =
+* [Tabs] Fixed a bug that the second and subsequent tabs were displayed out of alignment when "Align the height of each tab panel" was not checked.

+= 16.0.0 =
+* Requires WordPress 6.0 or later.
+* Changes due to changes in WordPress 6.0.
+* Update FontAwesome 5 to 6.
+* [Balloon] Changed to apply margins between elements.
+* [Contents slider] Fixed a bug that blocks could be broken when selecting slides.
+* [Contents slider] Fixed a bug that sometimes prevented the correct background color from being applied to slides.
+* [Tabs] Fixed a bug that slider blocks were sometimes not displayed when they were inserted inside a slider block.

 = 15.0.6 =
 * Fixed a bug that prevented the block manager from working if WordPress was installed in the sub directory.